ghndrx/tf-variable-demo/README.md

 image_name       = "debian-cloud/debian-11"
 instance_type    = "n1-standard-1"
 ```
-Default values in variable declarations:
+Default values in variable declarations (within .tf files):
-Provide default values for variables directly in the variable declaration block in your .tf files.
-If a value is not provided through any other method, the default value will be used.
+These values have the lowest priority and will only be used if no value is provided through any other method.
 Example (variables.tf):

 ```